 Mayor Adler was sworn into office in January 2015 and has focused primarily on Austin’s growing affordability crisis and worsening traffic.

 On affordability, Mayor Adler and the Council created a 6% homestead exemption in 2015 to provide a property tax break to homeowners, raising it to 8% in 2016.
-Under Adler, the Council also increased the senior and disabled property tax exemption to $82,500 and approved a settlement with Austin Energy in August 2016 that lowered electric rates for everyone in town.
+Under Adler, the Council also increased the senior and disabled property tax exemption to $82,500 in 2016 and to $85,000 in 2017, and approved a settlement with Austin Energy in August 2016 that lowered electric rates for everyone in town.
 Also in August 2016, HUD Secretary Julián Castro recognized Mayor Adler for completing the Mayors’ Challenge to End Veteran Homelessness.
 In April 2017, the Mayor and Council adopted the Strategic Housing Blueprint that set a strategic goal to create 60,000 housing units affordable to households at 80% of median family income.
 In June 2017, Mayor Adler and County Judge Sarah Eckhardt unveiled the Austin Metro Area Master Community Workforce Plan to lift 10,000 local residents out of poverty and into middle-income jobs over the next five years.

 On mobility, Mayor Adler convened a broad community coalition to win support of the Smart Corridor mobility bond before the Council in August 2016.
 In Nov.
 2016, the $720-million mobility bond, which was “more than four times larger than any Austin transportation bond previously approved in Austin” and bigger than all the transportation bonds cumulatively passed in the previous 20 years, passed with 59.1 of the vote.
 Thanks in part to the $46 million in the bond dedicated to Loop 360, in March 2017 the Texas Transportation Commission approved about $620 million for road projects in Austin: $204 million for Loop 360/Capital of Texas Highway, $296 million for I-35 and $120 million to add two lanes to U.S. Highway 183.
 The first project paid for by the bond — the Chesterfield Lane Sidewalk Project — was completed in June 2017.